 Blank Cape Project is committed to meeting the needs of youth in these unprecedented times.
-Our Remote Learning Program provides coordinated remote/virtual classes geared towards at risk trauma impacted youth regardless of race, ethnicity, gender, community, and socioeconomic status.
+Our Remote Learning Program provides secure virtual classes geared towards at risk trauma impacted youth.

 Course work provided by American Community Corrections Institute (ACCI) Cognitive Restructuring.
 ACCI’s evidence-based cognitive lifeskills courses were established by founder Larry Lloyd in 1975.
 Studies have indicated a reduction in recidivism rates of 20%-30% (normal is 8%-10%) using ACCI’s curriculum.

 - Anger Avoidance – Consistent anger is just a symptom of a greater mental or emotional disease.
 This course helps youth and parents to discover the source of their child’s anger and how to avoid it.
 The course demonstrates the connection between self-defeating thoughts and behaviors that lead to life altering changes.
 It is a work of historical fiction that follows the lives of some who do or do not learn to avoid anger

 - Marijuana Awareness – The marijuana awareness course is presented in a story format.
 It follows the lives of several people who use marijuana and the results of their usage.
 Its focus is to offer cognitive thinking skills that will allow the person to make correct decisions concerning their usage.
 It avoids contention and allows the individual to make their own decisions.

 - Minor in Possession – The Minor in Possession Life Skills Course was designed to help youth and young adults consider the possible long-term, life-threatening consequences of using alcohol and drugs.
 It is a self-awareness course that focuses on captivity versus freedom.
 This course is written as historical fiction that follows the lives of real people with real consequences.
 Life is too important to waste it becoming tangled in the web of substance abuse.